Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Runtime polymorphism via inheritance

 Ü supports inheritance for classes and virtual methods.
-It is similar to C++, but is stronger, that allows to avoid some mistakes.
+It is similar to C++, but is stricter, that allows to avoid some mistakes.

 Inheritance in Ü uses zero or one base and zero or many interfaces model.